RichiH/vcsh/README.md

 `vcsh enter` and `vcsh run`  will be covered in later sections.

-## Initialize a new repository "vim"
+## Initialize a new repository called "vim"

     vcsh init vim